wickljas/PES_Board/README.md

     <i>Battery Packs</i>
 </p>

 The batteries enables the board itself to be powered independently of the connection to the computer/laptop, eliminating the need for a connection via the Mini USB cable.
 The board continues to receive a stable 5V supply while offering the option to use up to 12V supply for the power electronics of the motors.
-To activate the external battery power, switch the slider on the PES Board to the ON position.
+To activate the external battery power, switch the slider on the PES board to the ON position.

 <b>Single battery pack</b> - if you are using a single battery pack, the remaining pins need to be bridged.
 If only 6 V is used, this must be parameterised accordingly in the firmware when parameterising classes of hardware.

 #### Charging the Batteries

-<b>Using the Charger</b> - if you connect the charger to the PES Board, the battery packs need to be connected.
-If the battery packs (2 packs for 12 volts or one pack and a jumper for 6 volts) are not connected when you plug in the charger, the PES Board will be destroyed.
+<b>Using the Charger</b> - if you connect the charger to the PES board, the battery packs need to be connected.
+If the battery packs (2 packs for 12 volts or one pack and a jumper for 6 volts) are not connected when you plug in the charger, the PES board will be destroyed.

 <b>Charging batteries</b> - the battery packs are only charged when the power switch is set to OFF.

-<b>Usage while charging</b> - don't use the PES Board while it is charging.
+<b>Usage while charging</b> - don't use the PES board while it is charging.

 #### Resources

-All additional technical information such as schematics and pin maps for the PES Board can be found in a folder [/docs/datasheets/pes_board_data](/docs/datasheets/pes_board_data).
-Also included there are CAD files of the combined Nucleo F446RE and PES Board in `.3dxml` extensions (for 3Dexperience).
+All additional technical information such as schematics and pin maps for the PES board can be found in a folder [/docs/datasheets/pes_board_data](/docs/datasheets/pes_board_data).
+Also included there are CAD files of the combined Nucleo F446RE and PES board in `.3dxml` extensions (for 3Dexperience).

 #### Pheripherals

 <p align="center">
     <img src="docs/images/pes_board_peripherals_cropped.png" alt="PES Board Pheripherals" width="850"/> </br>
-    <i>PES Board pheripherals</i>
+    <i>PES Board Pheripherals</i>
 </p>

 - [pes_board_peripherals.pdf](docs/datasheets/pes_board_peripherals.pdf)